opensearch-project/data-prepper/release/staging-resources-cdk/README.md

 ### Build

-You must ruan all the following commands from the `release/staging/resources-cdk` directory.
+You must run all the following commands from the `release/staging/resources-cdk` directory.

 The first time you use the CDK, run: